How Do You Protect Duck Eggs From Predators?

 How Do You Keep Duck Eggs, Predators Away?

 It is easy dealing with domesticated ducks than the wild ones.
-With the wild ducks, you must create a sense of trust for them to lay eggs in one designated place where you can protect them.
+With wild ducks, you must create a sense of trust for them to lay eggs in one designated place where you can protect them.
 You achieve this by providing a safe environment such as a well-shielded nest to lay their eggs safely.
 Cover the nest using sticks or grass to ensure they are not visually visible by the predators.
 The other way is by availing water and food.
 In this way, they will stick around your yard as there will be no need to roam around looking for water.

 The following are some of the ways you can use to protect duck eggs from predators;